-Assessment for a lisp at Talkshop involves formal and informal assessment of your child’s speech skills, and pre-literacy/literacy skills, as we know that having a speech sound disorder places a child at risk for having literacy difficulties.
-It involves an oromotor assessment, meaning an assessment of the structure and function of your child’s lips, tongue, mouth and jaw, to ensure that they have the physical ability to create clear speech sounds.
-In addition, it involves informal assessment of your child’s language skills.
+Assessment for a lisp at Talkshop involves formal and informal speech sound assessment.
+In addition, we measure pre-literacy skills.
+Because research shows, a speech sound disorder places a child at risk for future literacy difficulties.
+Furthermore, assessment involves an oromotor assessment.
+This means reviewing the structure and function of your child’s lips, tongue, mouth, and jaw.
+Thereby ensuring that they have the physical ability to create clear speech sounds.
+Finally, we complete an informal assessment of your child’s language skills.

-If you are unsure if your child has a lisp, book in a free initial phone consultation or a face-to-face consultation at our Free Friday Community Clinic.
+If you are unsure if your child has a lisp, book a free initial consultation to talk with one of our Speech Pathologists.